 Parameter Description -db db_unique_name Specify the unique name of the database you want to start. -eval Optionally, use this parameter to hypothetically evaluate the impact of the command on the system. -startoption start_options Optionally, you can set options for the startup command (for example: OPEN, MOUNT, or NOMOUNT).
 Notes: This command parameter supports all database startup options.
 For multi-word startup options, such as read only and read write, separate the words with a space and enclose in double quotation marks ("").
 For example, "read only".
-See Also: SQLPlus User's Guide and Reference for more information about startup options -stopconcurrency number_of_instances Optionally, you can specify a number of database instances to start simultaneously, or specify 0 for an empty start concurrency value.
+See Also: SQLPlus User's Guide and Reference for more information about startup options -startconcurrency number_of_instances Optionally, you can specify a number of database instances to start simultaneously, or specify 0 for an empty start concurrency value.
+When you use this parameter with the srvctl start database command, it overrides any -startconcurrency value configured using the srvctl add modify database commands.